Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 Across the observation period:

-Observed execution rate per recorded attempt:
+Observed paid execution rate per created invoice:

 8.8% (27 / 307)